AWS Lambda MCP Server

 Description

-property: the description of the function is used as MCP tool description, so it should be very detailed to help the model understand when and how to use the function and with with which parameters.
+property: the description of the function is used as MCP tool description, so it should be very detailed to help the model understand when and how to use the function - Use EventBridge Schema Registry to provide formal input validation:

 Security Considerations